yehoshua1312/Yehoshua/roll20/roll20-character-sheets/README.txt

 26) Set each of the decks to a card size of 20px X 30px (default settings are ok for everything else)
 27) Add cards equal to the number of runes the character has and upload the appropriate graphic from the images folder. <!IMPORTANT!>Upload the files from your computer, do not use files already uploaded to your roll20 assets.
 I don't know why images from your roll20 assets don't work, but they don't.
 28) Choose an appropriate card back and save
 29) You should now be ready to play.
 At a minimum, your characters will need to have the destiny field filled out on their character sheet for the wyrd program to work.
-Use the "Current" tab in the character sheet to keep track of conditions ()
+Use the "Current" tab in the character sheet to keep track of conditions (playmats should automatically update).
+Use the rest of the character sheet as you see fit.

+Description of API scripts:
+The wyrd command will draw your destiny in runes and play them to the In-Hand portion of the playing character's playmat.
+Runes played by wyrd will stagger so that they don't overlap.
+A second instance of wyrd will overlap with a previous one
+The cleanup command will remove runes to the deck and shuffle it.
+It will ignore runes in wounds, death, drain, and any selected runes (use shift-select to select multiple runes).
+It will NOT ignore runes in stun, so select them if you want to keep them out

+Known Issues:
+Using cleanup will cause "Card was not on the table." to be logged to the console.
+Ignore it.
+If you change multiple conditions in rapid succession then sometimes one or more of them will not be caught and updated on the playmat.
+For best practices, update one condition at a time and either close the character sheet or switch to the Character tab between updates.
+If the playmat does fail to update, changing the condition and then changing it back should force an update with correct information.
+Sometimes a rune graphic will become unlinked from the card object such that the image remains on the playmat while the deck regesters that all runes are in the deck.
+In this circumstance it is fine to delete the image from the playmat.

+Troubleshooting:
+If any of the scripts stop working, check the API console and if it shows and error, restart it.
+If wyrd stops working, manually recall and shuffle the decks.
+If that doesn't work, check the decks and make sure that all of them have a linked graphic for the cards.